 In 2017, for example, researchers from the University of Glasgow found an association between bicycling to work and a lower risk of premature death after studying 264,337 people for five years.
 In fact, cycling about 30 miles a week was shown to significantly lower the risk of heart disease.

-“Cycling all or part of the way to work was associated with substantially lower risk of adverse health outcomes.
-Those who cycled the full length of their commute had an over 40 percent lower risk of heart disease, cancer and overall mortality over the five years of follow-up,” said Dr. Jason Gill of the Institute of Cardiovascular and Medical Sciences, according to a Cycling Weekly article.
+“Cycling all or part of the way to work was associated with a substantially lower risk of adverse health outcomes.
+Those who cycled the full length of their commute had an over 40 percent lower risk of heart disease, cancer, and overall mortality over the five years of follow-up,” said Dr. Jason Gill of the Institute of Cardiovascular and Medical Sciences, according to a Cycling Weekly article.

 If one assumes regularly riding a bicycle or electric bike (perhaps 30 miles per week) is similar to bike commuting, it will follow that regularly riding — whether to work or not — may help improve heart health specifically and overall health generally.

 Finally, UPMC Pinnacle reported that “people who biked regularly had about 15 percent fewer heart attacks than non-cyclists.
-Even small amounts of time devoted to the activity was linked to lower rates of heart disease.”
+Even small amounts of time devoted to the activity were linked to lower rates of heart disease.”

 Strengthen Your Cardiovascular System